sstark/pydrink/README.md

 This program is for people who:

   - want to have a tidy environment
+  - want to stay in control of their configuration files
   - want to share settings and scripts between different locations
   - want to use a central git repository as a distribution base
   - like command line interfaces